-The Federal Reserve Board constructs total capacity utilization as the ratio of an output index to capacity index for manufacturing, mining, and electric and gas utilities.
-This measure of capacity aims to quantify a plant's maximum sustainable output given its resource constraints.
-The measure spans 89 detailed industries (71 in manufacturing, 16 in mining, 2 in utilities).8 These industries primarily correspond to the 3 or 4-digit North American Industry Classification System (NAICS) codes.
+Total capacity utilization is provided by the Federal Reserve Board and encompasses 89 detailed industries (71 in manufacturing, 16 in mining, 2 in utilities).8 These industries primarily correspond to the 3 or 4-digit North American Industry Classification System (NAICS) codes.
 Importantly for our purposes, estimates are available for durable and nondurable goods.
 In manufacturing, most capacity indices are based on responses to the Census Bureau's Quarterly Survey of Plant Capacity.
 The census is conducted quarterly at the establishment level.
 The probability that each establishment is selected is proportional to the value of shipments within each industry.